runrunLauren/behavioural_benchmarking/README.md

 ig:#0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
 ig:#1 4 2 12 0 7 10 0 8 0 0 0 16 0 0 10 9 0 1 0 0 1 3 0 0 1
 ```

-## Quickstart

-There is a simple Jupyter notebook used for testing the indicators, namely
-`illustrate_and_test.ipynb`.
-This illustrates where the indicators come
-from, and also shows all the `get_` functions.